HonoSumi/LLM-code-security-review/README.md

-# Claude Code Security Reviewer
+# LLM Code Security Reviewer

-An AI-powered security review GitHub Action using Claude to analyze code changes for security vulnerabilities.
-This action provides intelligent, context-aware security analysis for pull requests using Anthropic's Claude Code tool for deep semantic security analysis.
+An AI-powered security review GitHub Action using LLM to analyze code changes for security vulnerabilities.
+This action provides intelligent, context-aware security analysis for pull requests using Anthropic's LLM Code tool for deep semantic security analysis.
 See our blog post [here](https://www.anthropic.com/news/automate-security-reviews-with-claude-code) for more details.

 ## Features

-- **AI-Powered Analysis**: Uses Claude's advanced reasoning to detect security vulnerabilities with deep semantic understanding
+- **AI-Powered Analysis**: Uses LLM's advanced reasoning to detect security vulnerabilities with deep semantic understanding
 - **Diff-Aware Scanning**: For PRs, only analyzes changed files
 - **PR Comments**: Automatically comments on PRs with security findings
 - **Contextual Understanding**: Goes beyond pattern matching to understand code semantics